MAZE: Data-Free Model Stealing Attack Using Zeroth-Order Gradient Estimation

-In existing MS attacks, the availability of data necessary to query the target model plays a key role in the ability of the attacker to train high accuracy clone models.
-For example, if the inputs from the entire training dataset of $T$ is available to the adversary, then the attacker can simply use the predictions of $T$ on these inputs to construct a labeled training dataset, which can be used to train a highly accurate clone model.
-However, in most real-world scenarios, the training data is not readily available to the attacker as companies typically train their models using proprietary datasets.\ignore{ Recently, several MS attacks have been proposed for the setting where the entire training data is unavailable to the adversary.} Recently, several MS attacks have been proposed for the setting where only surrogate data or a subset of the training data is available to the adversary.
-For example, {\em Jacobian-Based Dataset Augmentation (JBDA)}~\cite{practicalbb} is an attack that uses a subset of the training data to create additional synthetic data and uses that to query the target model.
-Similarly, {\em KnockoffNets}~\cite{knockoff} is another MS attack that uses a \emph{surrogate} dataset to query the target model.
-The efficacy of this attack depends on the availability of a surrogate dataset that is representative of the training data (e.g., using CIFAR-100 to attack a CIFAR-10 model).
-Thus, existing attacks either assume partial access to the dataset of the target mode or availability of a suitable surrogate dataset.\ignore{that can serve as a proxy for the original dataset.} Unfortunately, these attacks become ineffective without access to the target dataset or representative dataset.
-The goal of our paper is to develop a highly accurate MS attack without relying on any access to the target dataset or a surrogate dataset.
+In the current state of the art methods (e.g., \cite{practicalbb,knockoff}), the availability of in-distribution or similar surrogate data to query the target model plays a key role in the ability of the attacker to train high accuracy clone models.
+However, in most real-world scenarios, the training data is not readily available to the attacker as companies typically train their models using proprietary datasets.
+To carry out MS in such a data-limited setting, existing attacks either assume partial availability of the target dataset or the availability of a \emph{surrogate} dataset that is semantically similar to the target dataset (e.g., using CIFAR-100 to attack a CIFAR-10 model).
+For example, {\em Jacobian-Based Dataset Augmentation (JBDA)}~\cite{practicalbb} is an attack that uses a subset of the training data to create additional synthetic data, which is used to query the target model. {\em KnockoffNets}~\cite{knockoff} is another MS attack that uses a \emph{surrogate} dataset to query the target model.
+These attacks become ineffective without access to the target dataset or a representative surrogate dataset. \footnote{We refer the interested readers to Section 6.1 of the KnockoffNets paper~\cite{knockoff} for a discussion on the importance of using semantically similar datasets to carry out the attack.}